redhat-best-practices-for-k8s/test-network-function/README.md

 ./run-cnf-suites.sh diagnostic generic multus container operator
 ```

+By default the claim file will be output into the same location as the test executable.
+The `-o` argument for
+`run-cnf-suites.sh` can be used to provide a new *directory* that the claim file will be saved to.

 *Gotcha:* The generic test suite requires that the CNF has both `ping` and `ip` binaries installed.
 Please add them
 manually if the CNF under test does not include these.
 Automated installation of missing dependencies is targetted
 for a future version.